SimonBerens/simonberens.github.io/blog/starting-a-technical-blog-in-2023/index.md

 - dark mode toggle
 - social icons

-Here's an example of a codeblock with all the goodies Vitepress provides:
+Here's an example of a codeblock with all the goodies VitePress provides:

 ```cpp
 // code test